 Since the arrows pattern is translucent, I can only assume that the pavilion main facets are not at the correct angle to reflect back the dark color of the camera lens.
 The lack of contrast brilliance might be due to the proportions or the axis of the facets might be off kilter.

-Here's a photograph of the engagement ring that my son just purchased from Brian Gavin.
+Here's a photograph of the engagement ring that Brian Gavin made for my son.
 This Black by Brian Gavin heart and arrows diamond exhibits exceptional contrast brilliance.

 Now be aware that in real life, the arrows pattern will not be this dark.
 The arrows pattern appears dark in this photograph because the pavilion main facets are reflecting the dark camera lens that is directly over the diamond.

-However, the higher degree of contrast brilliance which creates this effect will make the diamond seem like it is sparkling more, even when the diamond is being viewed in lighting situations where diamonds don't really sparkle, like under fluorescent lighting for example.
+However, the higher degree of contrast brilliance which creates this effect will make the diamond seem like it is sparkling more.
+Consequently, this happens even when the diamond is being viewed in lighting situations where diamonds don't really sparkle.
+For example, under fluorescent lighting that lacks ultra-violet.

 This 1.906 carat, G-color, VS-2 clarity, Black by Brian Gavin hearts and arrows round diamond has an average outside diameter of 7.98 mm.
 This diamond has a total depth of 61.3% and measures 7.97 X 7.99 X 4.89 mm.